-Table 2 Options considered but not progressed
+Table 3.1 Options considered but not progressed

-Option Reason(s) for not progressing Decommissioning and dismantling the line, and procure a non- network solution (or solutions) TransGrid have considered the option of decommissioning and dismantling Line 8 and procuring non-network solutions to provide the requisite level of reliability to electricity consumers.
-Decommissioning and dismantling of Line 8 involves physical disconnection of the transmission line from the 330 kV switchbays at Dapto and Marulan substations respectively.
+Option Reason(s) for not progressing Stage the delivery of Option 1 over multiple years There are cost efficiencies associated with completing the refurbishment in one year, as opposed to spreading this work out in multiple stages over several years.
+In addition, delaying the replacement of any components comes with a greater expected risk value.
+The combination of greater costs and less expected benefits (in terms of avoided risk costs) has led TransGrid to consider this option commercially infeasible relative to Option 1 and so it has not been progressed.
+Replacing Line 25 & 26 The option of replacing the entire line, as opposed to refurbishing the corroded asset components, is estimated to have a capital cost in the order of \$150 million.
+This cost is significantly more than Option 1 and is not expected to provide any additional market benefits.
+In addition, the condition of other components that make up Line 25 & 26 is such that they do not require remediating or replacing in coming years.
+Decommissioning and dismantling the line, and procure a nonnetwork solution (or solutions) TransGrid have considered the option of decommissioning and dismantling Line 25 & 26 and procuring non-network solutions to provide the requisite level of reliability to electricity consumers.
+Decommissioning and dismantling of Line 25 & 26 involves physical disconnection of the transmission line from the 330 kV switchbays at Vales Point and Sydney West substations respectively.
 In addition, the dismantling of transmission line structures, fittings and conductors is required and rehabilitation of the easement.
 This work is required as TransGrid is responsible for maintaining its asset portfolio in a safe manner so that safety risks to workers, public, environment including bushfire, and its own and public properties are managed.
-De-energising Line 8 without dismantling it would leave the line unmonitored, which is not a prudent asset management practice as the condition of the de-energised line will remain unknown and the chances of an asset in this circumstance creating safety hazards are high and increasing.
-The direct decommissioning cost is estimated to be around \$18 million (depending on access and clearing costs), which significantly more than Option 1 and is not expected to provide any additional market benefits.
-In addition, TransGrid would need to procure significant quantities of non-network technologies to ensure compliance with the New South Wales transmission reliability standards, which would further increase the cost of this option.
-This is discussed further in section 4 below.
+De-energising Line 25 & 26 without dismantling it would leave the line unmonitored, which is not a prudent asset management practice as the condition of the de-energised line will remain unknown and the chances of an asset in this circumstance creating safety hazards are high and increasing.
+The direct decommissioning cost is estimated to be approximately \$38 million (depending on access and clearing costs), which significantly more than Option 1 and is not expected to provide any additional market benefits.
+In addition, TransGrid would need to procure significant quantities of non-network technologies to ensure compliance with the New South Wales transmission reliability

-In addition, as set out in section 4 below, TransGrid does not consider that non-network solutions can address, nor help address, the identified need to undertake network investment.
+In addition, as set out in section 4 below, TransGrid does not consider that non-network solutions can address, or help address, the identified need to undertake network investment.
 This is driven by the fact that the identified need is centred on reducing bushfire and safety risks, as opposed to reducing expected unserved energy.
-In other words, the identified need underlying the refurbishment is not driven by demand and, as such, non-network solutions appear unable to address the identified need.